brenai-works/agent-market-requester/README.md

   - **Gen Reward**: The reward signal observed and reported by the requester to the marketplace.
   - **Percentage Reward**: The percentage of the Gen Reward that the requester will pay to the provider once the interaction is completed.

-These configuration variables are stored in the config file, ensuring the Neutral Portfolio Provider can effectively interact with the Market Router by managing its proposals and financial transactions.
+These configuration variables are stored in the config file, ensuring the Agent Market Provider can effectively interact with the Market Router by managing its transactions.

 ## Key Components and Processes